-The Gilder Lehrman Institute offers classroom resources and professional development to assist teachers in their classrooms.
+The Gilder Lehrman Institute offers professional development and resources to assist teachers in their classrooms.
 The Institute has pioneered new models of history schools and programs, with proven success in improving academic achievement.
-It offers professional development opportunities and documents and exercises for classroom use drawing from the Gilder Lehrman Collection, and encourages excellence in student writing with essay prizes.

 ENHANCE INSTRUCTION.
 IMPROVE STUDENT LITERACY.
 INSPIRE A LOVE OF HISTORY.

 Teaching Literacy through History (TLTH) is a professional development program that trains educators to deliver rigorous instruction that develops students’ reading, writing, and analytical skills as emphasized by the Common Core State Standards through the use of historical texts and primary source documents.
 During TLTH trainings, educators have the opportunity to:

 - Develop a deeper understanding of the Common Core Literacy Standards and draw connections to it with their current history and literacy curriculum

 - Practice a range of teaching methods and classroom exercises, developed and refined by the Gilder Lehrman Institute over twenty years, using primary source texts and historical documents